Finance glossary

 ImmigrationElectronic Confirmation of Permanent Residence issued through the PR Portal.

-Example: You download your eCOPR after confirming your address.
+Example: Example: You download your eCOPR after confirming your address.

 COPR